monopole/mdrip/README.md

 It's language independent because shell scripts can make, build and run programs in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.

-This program facilitates placing _code walks_ or _code labs_ (a Google
-term) under test in a continuous build environment.
-Write your code labs in markdown, add _mdrip_ to run those code walks as feature tests, and enjoy.

 ## Build